nromanen/devops_2025/kateryna_kravchuk/task_12/task_12.md

 EXIT;
 ```

-It may be required to grant options explicitly, if some basic command do not work properly:
+It may be required to grant options explicitly, if some basic commands do not work properly:

 ```sql
 GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, INDEX, ALTER ON wordpress.* TO 'wp_user'@'%';